Electrum Discovery (CVE:ELY) Shares Down 14.3% – What’s Next?

-Electrum Discovery Corp (CVE:ELY – Get Free Report)’s stock price fell 14.3% during trading on Friday .
+Shares of Electrum Discovery Corp (CVE:ELY – Get Free Report) were down 14.3% on Friday .
 The company traded as low as C$0.06 and last traded at C$0.06.
-741,900 shares traded hands during trading, an increase of 77% from the average session volume of 419,660 shares.
+Approximately 741,900 shares were traded during trading, an increase of 77% from the average daily volume of 420,225 shares.
 The stock had previously closed at C$0.07.

 About Electrum Discovery